yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Custom inputs values in the pcg node 3d, not in the resource [ ] undo/redo
 [ ] add_attribute, if output is single stream with a type, set the color.
+Maybe make it generic [X] Ctrl+C will not add a comment.
+Only if pressing C alone [X] E will toggle the data inspector but also make data_visualization visible in the editor [X] Distance to curve
-Maybe make it generic [X] Sort a stream by some condition
+[X] Sort a stream by some condition
 	[X] Floats
 	[X] Ints